SPECIAL EDUCATION AT IT'S BEST

 Welcome to Stepping Stone

 Our school cares for special children with intellectual disabilities.
 We started out as a project of the Rotary Club of Makati to assist an impoverished neighborhood in Makati.
-After more than 43 years, we are now extending our experience to a bigger school in Paranaque.
-We take in children from all sectors.
-Those who can afford subsidize those who cannot.
-Our coordination with various schools (University of Sto.
-Tomas, University of Makati, De La Salle University, College of St. Benilde, Asia-Pacific College) continuously improves our individualized program.
-International organizations (US Peace Corps) keep us abreast of state-of-the-art techniques.
-We are supported by several local groups (Rotary clubs, Conception Industries, American Wire and Cable, METRO BANK, HMR) and International Foundation (Lloyd-George, Telstra, Starkey), together with generous private individual.
+After more than 46 years, we are now extending our experience to a bigger school in Parañaque.

-For those who cannot be mainstreamed in regular schools, we offer training in baking and laundry, using safe modern equipment.
-Move pre-vocational courses are being live-up.
+For those who cannot be mainstreamed in regular schools, we offer TESDA Accredited Training Program such as Barista, Bread & Pastry, Cookery and Housekeeping.
+We also offer Laundry and Water Refilling Services using safe modern equipment.
+More vocational courses are line-up.

-The growing incidence of intellectual disability among children compelled us to open a larger facility in Paranaque.
-Our one-hectare campus has provision for sports, a theatre, a multi-faith prayer room, and, later on, residential boarding.
-Now, we can offer music and arts, gardening, housekeeping, art therapy, and other income-generating training for our students.
-We also invite non-government organizations concerned with intellectual disability to set up their central offices in our premises for better coordination.
+The growing incidence of intellectual disabilities among children compelled us to open a larger facility in Parañaque.
+Our one-hectare campus has provisions for sports, a theater, a multi-faith prayer room, and, later on, residential boarding.
+We now offer alternative therapies such as music, visual arts, dance and drama classes.
+We also encourage associations such as the Down Syndrome Society, Autism Society of the Philippines and other organization concerned with intellectual disabilities to set up their central offices at our premises for better coordination.